 Current job: Coach, Central Michigan

 Why it makes sense: McElwain’s had 10 different gigs since, but the former Eastern Washington quarterback started his career as a QB/WR coach in nearby Cheney, and a Power Five coaching job might be the thing to lure him back to the Inland Northwest.
-Amid controversy, McElwain’s only other P-5 gig, at Florida, didn’t last long, although the coach has rebounded at Eastern Michigan, where his teams have gone 16-10 in two seasons.
+Amid controversy, McElwain’s only other P-5 gig, at Florida, didn’t last long, although the coach has rebounded at Central Michigan.

 Likeliness: 3.
 Some would consider McElwain a risk based on his tenure in Gainesville, but the Missoula native’s ties to the region make him an intriguing fit.
 You’d assume McElwain, at the very least, would take a phone call from Chun and the Cougars.